tsutherland3530/us_honeybee_prod/README.md

 4) Open the file from my github repo for us_honeybee_prod titled Bee Colony Census Data by County KY2.xlsx.
 Now open it in Excell or jupyter notebook.

-5) Highlight the CV(%) column and delete then save to a new file named Bee Colony Census Data by County KY2clean.xlsx
+5) If in Excel Highlight the CV(%) column and delete then save to a new file named Bee Colony Census Data by County KY2clean.xlsx If in Jupyter notebook type " Import pandas as pd"

 6) Highlight and Delete the "Index" column then save to file Bee Colony Census Data by County KY2clean.xlsx